Jeal3R5/unit-1-project/README.md

 First, we have the top of the website
 !["Top of Website"](SkyWatchersTop.png)

-Next, We have the bottom of the
+Next, We have the bottom of the website
 !["Bottom of Website](SkyWatchersBottom.png)
+Here we are adding Houston into the text box
-!["Entering data into the textbox"](SkyWatchersEnteringCityInfo.png)
+!["Entering data into the textbox"](SkyWatchersEnteringCityInfo.png) This is a view of the website returning the data for the city entered in the text box
 !["View of the Website returning results from our search](SkyWatchersShowingResultsforTexasSearch.png)

 #### Getting Started